-There is nothing like a spot of color to brighten the dreariest of winter afternoons.
+There is nothing like a spot of color to brighten the dreariest of winter days.

-It came to this little old homemaker to employ the lost art of decorating with something common and inexpensive, and yet a true work of art.
-The simple red apple by the not-so-old blue bowl of garlic drew my eye and cheered me.
-It made the savage blowing outside our windows not quite so chilling.
+The simple crimson apple by the not-so-old blue bowl holding part of my garden’s garlic harvest drew my eye and cheered me.
+It made the savage winds blowing outside our windows not quite so chilling.

 Even if it’s only for the short time it takes to collect soup makin’s, the arrangement of fresh root vegetables on the kitchen counter can be as pretty as a picture to the lady of the house.
 Morning sunlight angling through the window panes is so welcome; it invites us to be thankful for what bounty we have.